Paying for College: Parent Plus or Private Student Loans

 Death and Disability Benefit

 The Parent PLUS loan has a death and disability benefit that is not always offered by private student loan lenders.
-This death and disability benefit are unique for Parent Plus loans since it covers both the student and parent borrower.
-As an example, if the loan were taken out for a specific child and that child should die or become disabled, the associated Federal Parent PLUS loan would be forgiven.
+This death and disability benefit is unique for Parent PLUS loans since it covers both the student and parent borrower.
+For example, if the loan were taken out for a specific child and that child should die or become disabled, the associated Federal Parent PLUS loan would be forgiven.
 This same forgiveness also applies to the actual parent borrower.

-As you can see, the simplicity that is often presented to families by many colleges is not that transparent or easy.
-The confusion and emotional stress help contribute to the student debt crisis facing many parents and students.
-The PayForED In-College Payer is the only solution that helps families navigate both the borrowing and repaying decisions in one place during this critical college journey.
-It helps both the student and parents project the debt at graduation and how this debt structure will impact their loan repayment options.
+As you can see, the simplicity often presented to families by many colleges could be easier and more transparent.
+The confusion and emotional stress contribute to the student debt crisis that many parents and students face.
+The PayForED In-College Payer is the only solution that helps families navigate the borrowing and repaying decisions in one place during this critical college journey.
+It allows both the student and parents to project the debt at graduation and how this debt structure will impact their loan repayment options.
 With all these options presented, families can make informed and better decisions.
-If you plan to use a private loan to help supplement the cost of paying for college then PayForED can also help with our Private Loan Market Place.
+If you plan to use a private loan to help supplement the cost of college tuition, then PayForED can also help with our Private Loan Market Place.

 Our Preferred Private Student Loan Lenders